Running Your Application with Diagnostics

 Click the Run button or choose Product > Run.

 Select the tools that you want Xcode to use.
-You can view output from these tools in the debug area console and in the debug log in the log navigator.
+You can view output from these tools in the debug area console and in the debug log in the reports navigator, excepting the address sanitizer (see below).

 Memory Management options: